 Emoji are encoded in UTF-8 using 4 bytes (32 bits).
 Compound emoji like family glyphs use multiple 4-byte sequences joined with zero-width joiners, so they can be 8, 12 or more bytes.

-Explore the full suite of Converter tools and 290+ other free utilities at Chunky Munster.
+Explore the full suite of Converter tools and 290+ other free utilities like the Text to Binary Converter at Chunky Munster.